Declarations and Naturalizations – St. Clair County, Illinois

 US District Court Naturalizations after 1906

 1906 to 1944

-The USCIS (formerly INS) in Washington, D.C. has an index and very helpful explanations for this complex set of records.
+- The USCIS (formerly INS) in Washington, D.C. has papers for all naturalizations at the US District Court at East St. Louis for a fee.
+Helpful explanations for this complex set of records is at the USCIS link.
 The wait may be lengthy so consider searching for documents in other courts first.

 1944 to Present